nestybox/sysbox-ee/docs/user-guide/README.md

-# Sysbox-EE User Guide
+# Sysbox User Guide

-This document describes Sysbox-EE's features, usage, configuration, and limitations.
+This document describes Sysbox's features, usage, configuration, and limitations.

-This document complements the [Sysbox-EE Quick Start Guide](../quickstart/README.md).
+This document complements the [Sysbox Quick Start Guide](../quickstart/README.md).

-Refer to that document for a quick introduction to running containers with Sysbox.
+Refer to the quickstart guide for a fast introduction to running containers with Sysbox.
 Come back to this document for a more comprehensive description of functionality.